Alternative versions of Captain America: Bullet Points

-The five-issue limited series Bullet Points, written by J. Michael Straczynski and illustrated by Tommy Lee Edwards, tells of an alternative reality in which Doctor Erskine is killed the day before implementing the Captain America program.
+The five-issue limited series Bullet Points, written by J. Michael Straczynski and illustrated by Tommy Lee Edwards, tells of an alternative reality in which Abraham Erskine is killed the day before implementing the Captain America program.
 Steve Rogers, still frail, volunteers for the 'Iron Man' program, which bonds him to a robotic weapons-suit.
 He uses this to achieve victories against the Axis.
 Years after the end of the war, Rogers is killed in a battle with Peter Parker, who is the Hulk of that reality.

 Captain America Corps

 A future incarnation of Captain America, known as Commander A, is a major character in the Captain America Corps limited series, and is stated to be of mixed Japanese, African-American, Latino, and Native American descent.
 He is also implied to be a descendant of Luke Cage.
-He wields two energy force-field shields, similar to the one that Steve Rogers used once when he temporarily lost his vibranium shield.
+Commander A wields two energy force-field shields, similar to the one that Steve Rogers used once when he temporarily lost his vibranium shield.

 Captain Colonies

 A member of the Captain Britain Corps, Captain Colonies (Stephen Rogers) appears in Excalibur #44.
-His name, combined with his membership in the Captain Britain Corps imply that in his universe, the Thirteen Colonies did not declare independence to form the United States as they did in our own universe (and most of the other Marvel universes) but instead remain part of Britain.
+His name, combined with his membership in the Captain Britain Corps imply that in his universe, the Thirteen Colonies never gained independence from Britain.